stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 participants monitor base reserve changes in the network and respond by adding additional native asset if required.

+Another condition that can result in the closing transaction failing is if the use of claimable balances is replaced with payment operations.
+Payment operations may fail and as such a closing transaction containing a payment can fail.

 ## Limitations

 This protocol defines the mechanisms of the Stellar network's core protocol that